Connecticut Board of Regents for Higher Education

 The Board of Regents for Higher Education (BOR) is a government body in the U.S. state of Connecticut that oversees the Connecticut State Colleges & Universities (CSCU).
 CSCU and the BOR were created on July 1, 2011, consolidating the governance of the state's twelve community colleges, four state universities (but not the public University of Connecticut, which is governed separately), and Charter Oak State College.
-The BOR assumed the powers and responsibilities of the respective former Boards of Trustees and the Board for State Academic Awards; it also retains many responsibilities for setting statewide policy of the former Board of Governors for Higher Education.
+The BOR assumed the powers and responsibilities of the respective former boards of trustees and the Board for State Academic Awards; it also retains many responsibilities for setting statewide policy of the former Board of Governors for Higher Education.

 Board composition

 The BOR consists of 22 members who are Connecticut community leaders and reflect the state's geographic, racial and ethnic diversity.
 Voting members are not employed by or serve as a member of aboard of trustees for any independent institution of higher education in Connecticut or the Board of Trustees of the University of Connecticut.
 Voting board members may not be employed by or be elected officials of any public governing body during their term of membership on the Board of Regents for Higher Education.
 Nine members of the board are appointed by the governor of Connecticut.
 Four members of the board are appointed by the majority and minority leaders of both houses of the Connecticut General Assembly.
 The chairperson and vice-chairperson of the student advisory committee serve as members of the board.
 The Commissioners of Education, Economic and Community Development and Public Health and the Labor Commissioner serve as ex officio nonvoting members of the board.
-Beginning in October 2013, the chairperson of the faculty advisory committee joined the board as an ex officio non-voting member.
+Beginning in October 2013, the chairperson and vice-chairperson of the faculty advisory committee joined the board as ex officio non-voting members.